didaKtik/MEAN-retail-app/README.md

 ```
 And that's it!
 By default mongorestore takes the data present in dump and restores it to localhost:27017, which is the default that you should have with mongod.

+### Get your developer API keys to use third-party services
-+ You will need API keys for Stripe, Facebook and openExchangeRates.
+You will need API keys for Stripe, Facebook and openExchangeRates.
 You can get these keys by registering as a developer to the corresponding websites.
 Then create a `config.json` file in the root directory, with the following content:
 ```json